andreinitescu/AutoBinding/README.md

 Code example
 -------------

-In your view-controller for example, you just need to call
+In your view-controller for example, you just need to call:

     using EasyBinding.Tools;